In 1986, Marc Reisner’s “Cadillac Desert” predicted the disappearance of water in the American West.

 Angel, the Water Knife, has long-since accepted the likelihood of his own violent death yet moves through the world, doing what needs to be done with neither animosity nor hesitation, striving to live to enjoy whatever he can.

 Paulo Bacigalupi writes with wonderful clarity and an emotional impact that comes from truthfulness.
 The truth about the world he is describing in “The Water Knife” is almost unbearably brutal and cruel.
 No one escapes undamaged and the damage is described with a degree of detail that is nauseating at times.
-We see torture, murder, enforced prostitution, mutilation, and ritualised punishment up so close that I it seemed the stink of it was on my skin and in my hair.
+We see torture, murder, enforced prostitution, mutilation, and ritualised punishment up so close that it seemed the stink of it was on my skin and in my hair.
 There were points where I wondered if I could persist with this journey through gore, despair and betrayal.
 I kept waiting for redemption and it kept not arriving.

 Then the penny dropped.
 What I was seeing wasn’t gratuitous, it was simply honest.
 Everything that was described is being done regularly somewhere in the world today.
-My repugnance and revulsion where a necessary part of understanding the grim realities of this place.
-My desire for redemption, my hope that the author would somehow raise his characters up above their situation, was an analog of the adults in Maria’s world not being able to see reality clearly enough to make valid decisions.
+My repugnance and revulsion were a necessary part of understanding the grim realities of this place.
+My desire for redemption, my hope that the author would somehow raise his characters up above their situation, was an analogue of the adults in Maria’s world not being able to see reality clearly enough to make valid decisions.

 “The Water Knife” is a grim, difficult, disturbing book because that is the nature of the world being described.
 There are no heroes, just people trying to do what they can with what they have in a world that doesn’t care about them or what they want.